← All beaches & hotels

 🌧️ Wet Season (October–April)

 Worst conditions.
 Kauaʻi is Hawaii’s wettest island, and Līhuʻe averages 40+ inches of rain per year.
 Wet season storms flush additional urban runoff, agricultural chemicals, and cesspool overflow into Nawiliwili Stream.
-Bacteria counts during this period can exceed DOH safe limits by 50–100x.
+Brown Water Advisories are more likely when heavy rain moves through the watershed.

 ☀️ Dry Season (May–September)